 Multi-Prize Contests as Incentive Mechanisms for the Provision of Public Goods with Heterogenous Agents

-University of St. Gallen - Institute of Economy and the Environment (IWOe-HSG); CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of St. Gallen - Institute of Economy and the Environment (IWOe-HSG); CESifo (Center for Economic Studies and Ifo Institute)

 Erasmus University Rotterdam (EUR) - Department of Economics; Tinbergen Institute